Batch Processing & Chunking Workflows

 Phased Cutover Using Chunked Pipelines

 Chunking workflows naturally support phased cutovers.
 Run the initial load in shadow mode, validate parity against source counts, then execute incremental delta syncs using timestamp-based filters.
-Once the graph reaches steady state, route application traffic to Neo4j and initiate snapshot routines using neo4j-admin database dump.
-The final cutover should leverage the same chunked pipeline with reduced batch sizes to minimize lock contention during active traffic.
-By enforcing strict transaction boundaries, deterministic sharding, and comprehensive observability, engineering teams can migrate legacy datasets with zero data loss, predictable memory consumption, and seamless operational handoff.
+Once the graph reaches steady state, route application traffic to Neo4j and initiate snapshot routines with neo4j-admin database dump.
+The final cutover reuses the same chunked pipeline with reduced batch sizes to minimize lock contention during active traffic.
+By enforcing strict transaction boundaries, deterministic sharding, and comprehensive observability, engineering teams migrate legacy datasets with zero data loss, predictable memory consumption, and a seamless operational handoff.